cliffordlab/cliffordlab.github.io/ethics.md

 I’m not a lawyer, and much of the information in this document might be wrong, particularly in different regions.
-Laws change, interpretations change and precedents are set.
-So none of the information on this site should be used without consulting a lawyer and all appropriate authorities.
+Laws change, interpretations change, and precedents are set.
+So, none of the information on this site should be used without consulting a lawyer and all appropriate authorities.
 Do your own research, and read the research and thoughts of others.